 Millwork is like the frosting on a cake - pile it high on top to make a thing of beauty or smooth it along the sides or bottom to hide an imperfection or two.

-Millwork, by strict definition, is made of wood and turned, smoothed, edged, carved or fluted.
-It can be the gingerbread trim above a doorway, a rosette block which defines a door opening or a plinth block at the base of a door molding.
+Millwork, by strict definition, is made of wood and turned, smoothed, edged, carved, or fluted.
+It can be the gingerbread trim above a doorway, a rosette block that defines a door opening, or a plinth block at the base of a door molding.
 It adds architectural interest, but it also adds a finished look and can hide those areas where the base molding might not quite hit the floor in a true line by a doorway.
 Pillars and decorative columns used as table legs or end bases for kitchen islands are millwork as well as corbels or decorative brackets that brace a shelf.
 Millwork can be stacked to add height to a bookcase or bank of cabinets and it can anchor a room.
-Bead board, paneling, wainscot and chair rails add presence and elegance to a room or an area.
+Beadboard, paneling, wainscot, and chair rails add presence and elegance to a room or an area.

 Call Marling Lumber today for help with moulding & millwork!